favianjg/ClinomicTest/Readme.md

 Start celery worker:

-*celery -A ClinomicTest worker -l info -P threads*
+*celery -A ClinomicTest worker -l INFO -P threads*

 the -l is a lowercase L not an I